ora0600/confluent-on-raspberrypi/cp-ansible-installation/Readme.md

 ![Architecture RPI with CP 7.1](img/cp-on-RPI-architecture.png)

 ## SSH Key setup
+Now, we are working with cp-ansible and it is easier to run ssh with keys, so that we do create first a public key pair on our Mac.
-on my Mac I do create first a private public key pair.
+I do create first a private public key pair.
 For this you need openSSH Client.
 Check for your OS how to install it.
 Create the keys:
 ```bash
 ssh-keygen -t rsa -b 4096